Skip to main content

 Can I convert only certain pages?

 Yes.
-Specify page numbers or ranges to convert just the pages you need.
+Use the page range field or the select-pages grid to convert just the pages you need.

 Which format produces smaller files?